Kyle Brandt Shares Details on Doing Tryout Game With Peyton and Eli

 Every single thing that he said was insightful about football, interesting, original, funny.
 It was all the things game broadcast crews get accused of not being anymore and so it ended.
 I got a thrill out of it and I’ll tell my great grandkids that I did it some day, but emphatically afterward, I was saying, I’m not part of this.
 No one is part of this.
 It is Peyton Manning and Eli Manning and that is it.
 And sure enough they agreed with me.”

 “Yeah, of course, I would’ve liked to be part of that thing,” Brandt said on the SI Media Podcast.
 “It’s the biggest thing in sports media right now.
 However, my wife and I were talking about this when we were watching it, just so amused and everything.
 She’s like, ‘I think this is for the best.
-Imagine if they had thrust you in there.
-You might have ended up a dart board; people might have been like, 'Why is that guy there?
-Don’t ever talk.
-Why is he talking?’
+Imagine if they had thrust in there, you might have ended up a dart board, people might have been like, why is that guy there, don’t ever talk, why is he talking.’
 I don’t need to pose questions to Peyton.
 They do that themselves.
 I think it could’ve gone really badly, so blessing in disguise.”

-Other topics discussed during the podcast include Nate Burleson's leaving Good Morning Football, how Kyle and Peter Schrager write and put together their famous "Wall Streeters" segment, athletes joining sports media, why he thinks Good Will Hunting doesn't hold up, this year's Super Bowl halftime show and much more.
+Other topics discussed during the podcast include Nate Burleson leaving GMFB, how Kyle and Peter Schrager write and put together their famous "Wall Steeters" segment, athletes joining sports media, why he thinks Good Will Hunting doesn't hold up, this year's Super Bowl halftime show and much more.

 You can listen to the podcast below or download it on Apple, Spotify and Stitcher.